scriptituk/xfade-easing/README.md

   (most GL transition backgrounds are named differently)

 Consequently a value of exactly 1 is rendered white but 2 (RGB `#000002`) is nearly black.
-If you really want R=0,G=0,B=1 then specify the alpha component, which is fully opaque by default, i.e. `#000001FF`.
+If you want R=0,G=0,B=1 then specify the colour using hexadecimal notation, `#000001`.

-The custom expression variant does not support colour so only transparent and grey are supported, values -1 to +1.
+The custom expression variant only suports fully transparent and opaque grey values, -1 and 0.0 to 1.0, it does not support colour.
-e.g. `gl_swap(0.4, 0.2, 3, 0.67)` for 67% grey background.
+e.g. `gl_swap(, , , 0.67)` for 67% grey background (other parameters take default values).

 The custom ffmpeg variant supports the full [Color](https://ffmpeg.org/ffmpeg-utils.html#Color) syntax including named colours and variable alpha,